Latest Episodes

 Show Description

-Orange County History Hunters – a 27-minute KLCS-TV series that follows two expert local historians, John Moorlach and Chris Epting, as they explore the rich history and hidden mysteries of Orange County, California, and beyond.
-The show will feature the historians traveling throughout the county, both independently and as a team, as they meet with local experts and historians, examine artifacts and documents, and investigate the forgotten stories that have shaped the region’s past.
-The show will combine traditional documentary-style storytelling with adventure and exploration, as the hosts bring a combination of expertise, curiosity, and passion to uncover the hidden secrets of Orange County’s rich history.
+Orange County History Hunters is a 27-minute KLCS-TV series that follows expert local historian John Moorlach as he explores the rich history and hidden mysteries of Orange County, California, and beyond.
+The show features Moorlach traveling throughout the county—sometimes independently, sometimes alongside local experts—as he examines artifacts and documents, meets with fellow historians, and investigates the forgotten stories that have shaped the region’s past.
+Blending traditional documentary-style storytelling with adventure and exploration, the series captures Moorlach’s expertise, curiosity, and passion as he uncovers the hidden secrets of Orange County’s vibrant history.

 About Our First Episode